 - The group is also consistently ranked among the top law firms in the National Law Journal's Influence 50 survey, most recently in its October 2015 publication.

-The group has more than 60 bipartisan lawyers and policy professionals with 500 years of combined government experience.
+The group has nearly 60 bipartisan lawyers and policy professionals with 500 years of combined government experience.
 The team’s successes are built on a philosophy that emphasizes a deeply substantive and teamwork-based approach to public policy.
 The goal is to understand a policy issue from every direction—substantively and politically—and to use the collective knowledge and experience of our team to help our clients achieve their objectives.
 The team helps clients meet their needs through the entire policy lifecycle—legislation to regulation and dispute resolution.
-This approach has worked for four decades, which is why the federal policy group has thrived through nine administrations and 23 Congresses.
+This approach has worked for four decades, which is why the federal policy group has thrived through nine administrations and 24 Congresses.
 The state policy practice has a strategic geographic footprint, with regional headquarters in Pennsylvania, Texas, and North Carolina.
 Members of our international policy practice, based in Brussels, assist clients within capitals in Europe, the Asia-Pacific region, and the Middle East.